N-Scheider/Bachelor-Thesis/README.md

 Main_Functions_Easy.py contains a frame work the approximates the value function of the easier microgrid via an implicit Finite Difference Method or via Monte Carlo simulation.
 Main_Functions_Intermediate.py contains a frame work the approximates the value function of the intermediate microgrid via an explicit Finite Difference Method or via a Regression Monte Carlo simulation.
 Main_Convergence.py contains a frame work that explores the convergence behavior of the two methods used for the easier microgrid.
+Regression_Monte_Carlo.py contains the main function which implements the Pseudocode at page 49 in the thesis.

 ## License